dimkr/tootik/README.md

 * /federated shows a compact list of federated posts (without posts by bots).
 * /hashtag shows a compact list of posts with a given hashtag.
 * /active shows a list of active users (local or federated).
+* /hashtags shows a list of popular hashtags.
 * /instances shows a list of other servers in the network.
 * /stats shows statistics and server health metrics.